 Any hike in the Mnweni area is going to be a tough one, and this is by far my favourite of hikes that takes you up one of the Drakensberg's major major passes and down another.
 From the Mnweni visitor's centre, it's a 21 km slog to the top of the Mnweni Pass, but it is magnificent every step of the way.
-Once at the top you're in a wide basin, where the Senqu, or Gariep, or Orange river rises.
+Once at the top you're in a wide basin, where the Senqu, or Gariep or Orange river rises.
 You might want to spend an extra night in one of the caves available, before attempting the 17 km down Rockeries Pass back to the info centre.
 I suggest you hire a guide, and maybe also a porter.
-You can chose one of two good caves to overnight, but you'll need someone to locate them.
-There is a local guiding organisation; you can hire community guides, some equipment as well as porters.
+You can choose one of two good caves to overnight, but you'll need someone to locate them.
+There is a local guiding organization; you can hire community guides, some equipment, as well as porters.

-In fact there are three possible paths up to the hut, which lies on the Contour Path that skirts the bases of the high peaks almost the entire way from Giant's Castle north to Mnweni.
-The hut is nicely comfortable, so you need take only a sleeping bag and food.
+You can do this as a two or three-day hike, starting at the Giant's Castle rest camp.
+In fact, there are three possible paths up to the hut, which lies on the Contour Path that skirts the bases of the high peaks almost the entire way from Giant's Castle north to Mnweni.
+The hut is nicely comfortable, so you need to take only a sleeping bag and food.
 Extend the hike a day or two by going home via Bannerman's and Centenary huts.

 Giant's Cup Trail